 - 4.1.
 The purpose of the Fund is to improve the accessibility of ferries and ports and to enhance the ferry travelling experience of disabled people and others facing mobility or access challenges.
 This includes passengers that have hidden disabilities. - 4.1.1.
-Mobility and Access Committee for Scotland have produced an Accessibility Toolkit for ferry terminals 7; which you are encouraged to review.
-This could assist in identifying projects that could be pursued.
+Mobility and Access Committee for Scotland have produced an Accessibility Toolkit for ferry terminals ; which you may find useful.
 See Appendix A. - 4.2.
-The Fund is not there to enable a provision to meet the regulatory requirements.
-The Ferries Accessibility Fund is there to support projects that go beyond and enhance the minimum regulatory requirements. - 4.3.
+The Fund is there to support projects that go beyond minimum regulatory requirements. - 4.3.
 The Fund is not intended for major investments in new vessels or facilities but can support improvements to existing vessels and harbours. - 4.4.
 See also the more detailed section on 'Scope of Applications' at Section 9. - 4.5.
 If the application for funding concerns an improvement that is part of a larger project, then the details and costings included in the Application form should only be elements relevant to the fund.
 That is: only the infrastructure works or services that go beyond minimum regulatory requirements as set out within this guidance pack can be included.
-However:- - 4.5.1.
-A scope and output of the larger project should be provided. - 4.5.2.
-Alongside this, explain where the application to the Fund fits into the larger project in order to assist accessibility for disabled people and those that have mobility challenges.
-Detailed costings should be provided.
-Funding sources for the project should be specified. - 4.6.
-In terms of eligibility, we want this to be as open as possible to include 'technical' improvements but also staff training and possibly practical studies (of the type that would lead directly to practical implementation projects). - 4.7.
-The Fund can also cover proposals developed in partnership with other transport and infrastructure providers to facilitate integration with other modes and a seamless journey for disabled people (in these instances we would normally expect to see match funding, or non-financial equivalent contributions, from all such partners).

-7 MACS Improving Accessibility At Ferry Terminals toolkit
+&lt;sup>5 MACS Improving Accessibility At Ferry Terminals toolkit